 As noted above, the choice of bridge materials is often based on overall aesthetics, among other considerations.
 Both Bridge No. 44.17 and Bridge No. 44.13 are located in historic Townsend Harbor.
 In keeping with the historic nature of this area, it is recommended that both bridges be rehabilitated using rustic timber materials rather than replaced with a new structure.
-This bridge rehabilitation section is shown in Figure 49.

 It is recommended that each proposed bridge structure consist of an 8-inch deep glued laminated timber bridge deck supported on the existing steel girders.
 Use of glued laminated timber minimizes the penetration of water between the laminations.
 Pressure treated southern pine or decay resistance white oak planks can be used for the floor beams (wearing surface).
 Another option would be to install a composite decking material (recycled plastic and wood fibers).
 For comparison, a wooden wearing surface costs approximately \$5 per square foot installed and a composite wearing surface costs approximately \$10 per square foot installed.
 A wood rail fence needs to be mounted to the new bridge deck.
-This bridge rehabilitation section is shown in Figure 49
+This bridge rehabilitation section is shown in Figure 50